 Visas are not required by European citizens from countries that are part of the Schengen Area.
-The Netherlands as a member of the Schengen Agreement, has abolished controls on common internal lands, at air and sea borders and allows Member-State citizens to travel around without a visa for a short stay period of up to three (3) months.
+The Czech Republic as a member of the Schengen Agreement, has abolished controls on common internal lands, at air and sea borders and allows Member-State citizens to travel around without a visa for a short stay period of up to three (3) months.
 However, keep in mind that airlines and other carriers require a valid passport and/or identity card.

 Please note ICEEA is not authorized to assist with the VISA process beyond providing the Notification of Acceptance Letter and Invitation Letter (after registration) issued by the ICEEA Committee Board.
 The invitation letter will be issued after the successful registration.

 Should your application be denied, ICEEA cannot change the decision of the Ministry of Foreign Affairs, nor will ICEEA engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.